scharris/sqljson-query-example-pg/query-gen/README.md

 generate SQL/JSON queries and source code for the corresponding query result types in Java and/or TypesScript languages.
 The below describes how to incorporate this capability into any project to enable query generation.
-Any build system which is able to call npm scripts and `java` 11+ should be able to generate queries via these instructions.
+Any build system which is able to call npm scripts and `java` from JDK 11+ should be able to generate queries via these instructions.

 ## Instructions